ianaco70/angular-seed/README.md

 yarn run build
 ```

-## Application startup
+## Application start-up

-> On application start up you should see 'hello angular!'.
+> On application start-up you should see 'hello angular!'.